adranuz/nextjs-courses/README.md

 # nextjs-courses
-a bunch of nextjs courses
+a bunch of nextjs projects